JeromeBu/API-template/README.md

 npm run testCover <!-- run test with cover -->

-A mailgun API and domain is needed to use mail (for signup and password recovery) It should be in .env :
+A mailgun API and domain is needed to use mail (for signup and password recovery) It should be in a .env file :
 MAILGUN_API_KEY = "your api key"
 MAILGUN_DOMAIN = "your domain"